 Young Norton leaped to the podium and vowed to not shave his face or get a haircut until Clay was elected president.

-After Clay lost to Polk, Norton is said to have echoed Davy Crockett’s sentiment: “The country might be going to hell, but I’m going to Texas.”
+After Clay lost the election to Polk, Norton is said to have echoed Davy Crockett’s sentiment: “The country might be going to hell, but I’m going to Texas.”

 (Henry Clay gave Norton a fine walking stick in appreciation of his support.
 The head of the stick can be seen in the Wikipedia photo and, indeed, in most photos of Norton.)